 Statement from CLASP on the need for Congress to pass a clean, full-year Omnibus spending bill.

 Signed into law by President Johnson on May 18, 1965, Head Start celebrated its 50th anniversary early this week.

 A CLASP report on financial insecurity and the effects of family structure on childhood wellbeing is cited in this Washington Post op-ed.

 Earlier this month, I had the chance to testify in the latest of four Congressional hearings that Chairman Paul Ryan of the House Committee on the Budget has held about the War on Poverty, which marks its 50th anniversary this year.

 Hundreds of anti-poverty organization and allies release a joint statement condemning the RAISE Act.

-The Center for Law and Social Policy (CLASP)—founded 50 years ago in Washington, D.C.—is a nonpartisan, nonprofit anti-poverty organization advancing federal, state, and local policy solutions for people with low incomes.
-We view all our work through a racial-equity lens, addressing the barriers people face because of race, ethnicity, and immigration status.
+The Center for Law and Social Policy (CLASP)—founded nearly 50 years ago in Washington, D.C.—is a nonpartisan, nonprofit anti-poverty organization advancing federal, state, and local policy solutions for low-income people.
+We view all our work through a racial equity lens, addressing the barriers people face because of race, ethnicity, and immigration status.